mrDIMAS/StationIapetus/docs/design.md

 possible to use royalty-free 3D models, however their quality is questionable and such models should be used for prototyping only.

 Since main mechanics are pretty much done, I expect production to be ended at in the late Spring of 2022.
+However since the engine is somewhat incomplete, the actual plan can be modified.

 **WEEKLY PLAN:**